Biljana Stojković: Politics

 Stojković was previously an independent politician, while she describes herself as a secular humanist, and she holds left-wing and anti-war views.
 She is an opponent of creationism, and she opposes religious studies as part of school curricula.
 Stojković has criticised the Serbian Progressive Party, and has called Aleksandar Vučić an autocrat.
-She opposes the recognition of Kosovo and opposes Serbia joining NATO.
+Ahead of the 2022 presidential elections, she claimed that she would not recognize Kosovo as an independent state, nor would she agree to Serbia's membership in NATO as president.
 She participated in the protests throughout the 1990s, beginning with the 1991 protests in Belgrade.
 Stojković had also opposed Slobodan Milošević's regime.

 She was a member of the Assembly of Free Serbia organisation.
 The organisation initially cooperated with parties inside the United Serbia coalition, although in early February 2022, the organisation began cooperating with the We Must coalition.
 On 27 February, the We Must coalition revealed Stojković as their presidential candidate.
 During the electoral campaign, Stojković stated her opposition to partocracy and support for European integrations.
 Stojković became one of the co-leaders of the Together political party on 11 June.

 Personal life

-She is married to Oliver Stojković, a geneticist, and they have three children in total.
+She is married to Oliver Stojković, a geneticist, and they have one son.
 Stojković is an author and she has published her work in international science magazines.
 She has been an editor for Peščanik since 2007.
 She received the "A Good Example of New Optimism" award in 2019.